-This section describes accessibility in itslearning and how this is implemented in conformance with the WCAG 2.1 level AA Guidelines and section 508b of the Americans with Disabilities Act (ADA).
-Making itslearning accessible is a continuous process in which we constantly improve the extent of accessibility.
+This section describes accessibility in itslearning and how this is implemented in conformance with the EU standard for digital accessibility (EU: Web accessibility).
+This standard uses the WCAG 2.1 guidelines published by W3C as the basis for the legislation.
+Making itslearning accessible is a continuous process in which we constantly strive to improve.

 Enabling the accessibility settings